bridge in verona with view of towers in the background

 Take a tour of the Verona Arena.

+As one of the most important landmarks in the city, Verona Arena is a can’t-miss whether you have just one day in Verona or better yet, two.
 It’s both one of the largest and best-preserved amphitheaters in the world, originally built by Romans in the 1st century CE.
+Personally, I think it’s more impressive than the Roman Colosseum!

-The reason why it’s so good in shape is simple: some maintenance!
+The reason why it’s so good in shape is simple: constant maintenance!
 It’s been maintained and renovated regularly since the 1500s, allowing its continual use (it often doubles as an opera venue now, luckily for gladiators and their victims alike).

 You can visit the Arena on your own, but the best way to explore this imposing landmark is through a guided tour.